UnconnectedBedna/shrink-backup/README.md

 Directory where .img file is created is automatically excluded in backup
 ########################################################################
-Usage: sudo shrink-backup [-Uatyelh] imagefile.img [extra space (MB)] -U         Update the img file (rsync to existing backup .img), no resizing, -a is disregarded -a         Let resize2fs decide minimum space (extra space is ignored), disabled if using -U -t         Use exclude.txt in same folder as script to set excluded directories
+Usage: sudo shrink-backup [-Uatyelh] imagefile.img [extra space (MB)] -U         Update the img file (rsync to existing img), [extra space] extends img size/root partition -a         Let resize2fs decide minimum space (extra space is ignored)
+             When used in combination with -U:
-             One directory per line: "/dir" or "/dir/*" to only exclude contents -y         Disable prompts in script
+             Expand if img is +256MB smaller resize2fs recommended minimum, shrink if +512MB bigger -t         Use exclude.txt in same folder as script to set excluded directories One directory per line: "/dir" or "/dir/*" to only exclude contents -y         Disable prompts in script